GoogleChrome/web.dev/.github/ISSUE_TEMPLATE/content_proposal.md

 ---
-name: Request an article
+name: Propose an article
-about: Suggest an article for the site.
+about: Use this ticket when you are submitting new content to the site.
 title: 'content: <Add your title>'
-labels: content request
+labels: content proposal
 assignees: ''

 ---